anushkakarn26/anushkakarn26/README.md

 <!--
 **anushkakarn26/anushkakarn26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
-I am Anushka Karn , a Computer Science Graduate.
-I love exploring any thing related to AI ,I have some knowledge on ML and Python.
-Currently am learning NLP and DEEP LEARNING and also their deployement techniques.
+I am Anushka Karn , a Computer Science Graduate.:sunglasses: I love exploring any thing related to AI :computer:,I have some knowledge on ML and Python.
+Currently am learning NLP and DEEP LEARNING and also their deployement techniques :alien: .
 I am eager to learn anything new that comes on my path.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on **KERAS project**